 Select the neutral gear position and close the throttle so reducing the engine speed to "tick-over".
-Turn the ignition switch to the "OFF" or central position, or, on Bushman models without a battery, depress the "cut-out" button to stop the engine.
+Turn the ignition switch to the "OFF" or central position.

 Notes on Gear Changing

 When changing gear, not only should a suitable road speed be selected at which to perform the operation, but the gear change should be timed in such a way that the relative speeds of the engine and gearbox coincide as closely as possible.
 For this reason, when changing up, the throttle is momentarily closed when disengaging the clutch, allowing the engine (and corresponding gearbox pinions) to slow down to the lower speed at which they will operate in the next higher gear.